Genivia/ugrep/README.md

     ugrep -iw 'lorem' utf16lorem.txt

-To search utf16lorem.txt when this file has no UTF-16 BOM, using `-Q`:
+To search utf16lorem.txt when this file has no UTF-16 BOM, using `--encoding`:

-    ugrep -Q=UTF-16 -iw 'lorem' utf16lorem.txt
+    ugrep --encoding=UTF-16 -iw 'lorem' utf16lorem.txt

 To search file `spanish-iso.txt` encoded in ISO-8859-1:

-    ugrep -Q=ISO-8859-1 -w 'año' spanish-iso.txt
+    ugrep --encoding=ISO-8859-1 -w 'año' spanish-iso.txt

 <a name="multiline"/>